AmethystBird/COMP3016-Lab-Tasks/Lab2/README.md

 }
 ```

-There are different ways in which to operate on file-position pointers.
+There are additional ways in which to operate on file-position pointers.
 In the example below, ```ios::end``` first positions the pointer at the end of the file.
-Next, the pointer is moved backwards by 27 characters:
+Next, the pointer is decremented by 27 characters:

 ```c++
 #include <iostream>